izzymsft/SecurityCertificates/SSL_Certificates/certbot-lets-encrypt.md

 The need the following pre-conditions to do this:
 - We need an Ubuntu VM that is reachable on Port 80 from Any IP on the internal (from Let's Encrypt).
 - We need Certbot to be installed on the VM
+- All the Domains or Sub-Domains you need to Issue SSL Certs for should map to the Public IP of the Linux VM

 ### Installing Certbot and Nginx